calebmadrigal/code-art-class/lessons/lesson_02/README.md

 ### Challenge 1

+Make flat horizontal line on top of image.

+### Challenge 2

+Make flat horizontal line on bottom of image.

+### Challenge 3

+Make flat vertical line on left of image.

+### Challenge 4

+Make flat vertical line on right of image.

+### Challenge 5

+Make flat vertical line in the center of the image.

+### Challenge 6

+Draw a second line so that there is a horizontal line in the middle of the image and a vertical line in the middle.
+Together, they should form a + sign.

+### Challenge 7

 Draw a second line somewhere using the same techniques.
 Some ideas to try:

 * You could try adding some value to either the `x` or `y` coordinates like: